Noise Levels in Middle Valley, TN | Find Quiet Neighborhoods With Our Sound Map

 Quiet office

-Southern Middle Valley sounds about 42% louder than Western Middle Valley to the human ear, a 5.1 dBA gap.
+To the human ear, noise in northwestern Middle Valley sounds about 42% louder than in northern Middle Valley, a 5.1 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from D032 do you need to be?